 Document Type : Original Article

-On January 30, 2020, the World Health Organization declared the COVID-19 outbreak as a public health emergency of international concern.
-Since then, governments have been trying to set rules to control the situation.
-However, it was clear that they would fail to tackle this problem without appropriate measures taken by other players including businesses or companies as a non-state actor.
-Nevertheless, many businesses have refused to comply with the restrictions or tried to change them.
-If a company does not provide the facilities for this situation or submits a false report concerning the essential measures, the world may face a chain of events impacts of which would be global.
+On 30 January 2020, the World Health Organization referred to the COVID-19 outbreak as a public health emergency of international concern.
+Since then, many governments have been trying to set rules to control the situation.
+However, it was clear from the outset that they would fail to tackle this problem if non-state actors such as businesses or companies did not take appropriate measures in that respect.
+Nevertheless, many businesses have either refused to comply with the relevant restrictions or sought to change them.
+If a company does not provide the facilities required for this situation or submits a false report concerning the essential measures, the world may face a chain of events impacts of which would be global.
 Therefore, the international community might consider specific responsibilities that should be shouldered by these actors.
-This challenge raises a question about the role of corporates, as non-state actors, to cooperate with states and international organizations.
-The paper argues that, these circumstances have resulted in bearing responsibility by those non-state actors in this regard.
+This challenge raises profound questions about the role that corporates, as non-state actors, may play in cooperating with states and international organizations.
+This article argues that, under these circumstances, these non-state actors bear responsibility for their failure to implement the required measures.